 That’s not to say it is simple.

 First, you may want to look at others who feel the same.
 If there’s someone near you, it may be best to contact them and see how they become nodes on their alternative network.

 If not, then may be you can become a node on your own alternative network.
-But that won’t be much fun with out other nodes to talk to, so start a group, talk to neighbors, meetup with friends, or just say hi.
-Talk with other in your community about why being a node is important to you.
+But that won’t be much fun without other nodes to talk to.
+So, start a group, talk to neighbors, meetup with friends, or just say hi.
+Talk with others in your community about why being a node in an alternative network is important to you.

 After figuring out what type of node you need, you may consider flashing it.

 Flashing typically refers to the process of replacing the default firmware of a device with a new, customized firmware.
 Both home nodes and extender nodes can be flashed.
 Exit nodes are, usually, full Linux computers and, therefore, require different techniques.

 To see an example of how to flash a home node, check out the SudoMesh walkthrough.